 Follow-up should be routine:

-- To follow up partner notification.
+- To follow up on partner notification.

 - To reinforce health education messages.

-- To check compliance.
+- To check adherence.

 - To re-treat where necessary.